 Raab is one of those drinks our grandmothers and mothers made for anyone who wasn’t well and had lost their appetite.
 This is one recipe which has been passed down the generations and each family has small variations depending on which part of the world they live.
 Raab is extremely good for people who have colds or coughs.
 It’s also good for people who have lost their appetite.
-It’s also given to nursing mothers as Bajra has lots of minerals such as iron, magnesium, phosphorous and potassium – which are good for new mums.
+It’s also given to nursing mothers as Bajra (millet) has lots of minerals such as iron, magnesium, phosphorous and potassium – which are good for new mums.

 Time 20 minutes